Bonnie Young: Club

 Young was drafted fourteen overall by the New York Power in the 2002 Women's United Soccer Association draft.
 She played for the New Jersey Wildcats and Sky Blue FC in the USL W-League.
 She won the W-League Championship in 2005 with the New Jersey Wildcats.
-She played for the Chicago Red Stars in the Women's Professional Soccer league.
+She played for the Chicago Red Stars in the Women's Professional Soccer league and its affiliated USL W-League team Chicago Red Eleven.

 Coaching career

 Young has coached at the youth, college, and professional levels in the United States.
 She has coached at Rhode Island University, Monmouth University, and North Central College.
 She was an assistant coach for the Chicago Red Stars in the National Women's Soccer League.
 She most recently coached at Metropolitan State University of Denver.

 Credentials

 In addition to a B.S. in kinesiology, Young has a Master of Science degree in human movement and corrective exercises.
 She is also a certified strength and conditioning specialist.
 She has both a Premier Diploma and Director of Coaching Diploma from the National Soccer Coaches Association of America, and she has a "B" License from U.S. Soccer.